 Participate in our research

-We're always looking for children (from birth onwards) and adults of all ages to participate in our studies.
+We're always looking for children (from birth onwards) and adults of all ages to take part in our studies.

-We make our studies as interesting as possible for everyone involved.
+We make our studies as interesting as possible for all involved.
 For children, taking part in our studies is like playing a game.
 It's fun!

-You can register yourself, your child or someone else in your family (for whom you have legal responsibility) to be invited to participate in OTARC research studies.
+- someone else in your family (for whom you have legal responsibility) to be invited to take part in our studies.

 All of our studies have been approved by the La Trobe University Human Research Ethics Committee.